 Russia couldn't make it through to the group stage of Euro 2004 and this is why: they lost to two lowly placed European sides.
 On March 29, 2003 Albania hammered the Russians 3-1 and a month later on April 30 went down 1-0 to Georgia away from home.
 Russia finished second in that group behind Switzerland but that wasn't enough.

 Latvia had not qualified for any major competition in their history but reached the play-off round of the Euro 2004 qualifying campaign much against the odds.
 Up next were Turkey and indeed Latvia stood no chance, or so most observers thoughts.
 The first-leg of the play-off tie ended in a 1-0 win for the Latvians, thanks to a Maris Verpakovskis strike on 29 minutes.

 However, with just under 30 minutes left in the second-leg Turkey were 2-0 up and going through to the finals.
-Juris Laizans pulled one back on 66 minutes and in the 78th minute Verpakovskis popped up with the equaliser.
+Juris Laizans pulled one back on 66 minutes and in the 78th minute Verpakovskis popped up with the equalizer.
 Latvia went through at the expense of the 2002 World Cup semi-finalists.